Cochineal: Modern uses

 Cochineal continues to be used as a fabric dye, a cosmetics dye and as a food coloring.
 It is also used in histology as a preparatory stain for the examination of tissues and carbohydrates.

 As of 2005, Peru produced 200 tons of cochineal dye per year and the Canary Islands produced 20 tons per year.
 Chile and Mexico also export cochineal.
 France is believed to be the world's largest importer, and Japan and Italy also import the insect.
 Much of these imports are processed and re-exported to other developed economies.
 As of 2005, the market price of cochineal was between US$50 and 80 per kilogram, while synthetic raw food dyes are available at prices as low as $10–20 per kilogram.

 Natural carmine dye used in food and cosmetics can render the product unacceptable to vegetarian or vegan consumers.
 Many Muslims consider carmine-containing food forbidden (haraam) because the dye is extracted from insects and all insects except the locust are haram in Islam.
 Jews also avoid food containing this additive, though it is not treif, and some authorities allow its use because the insect is dried and reduced to powder.

 Cochineal is one of the few water-soluble colorants to resist degradation with time.
 It is one of the most light- and heat-stable and oxidation-resistant of all the natural organic colorants and is even more stable than many synthetic food colors.
-The water-soluble form is used in alcoholic drinks with calcium carmine; the insoluble form is used in a wide variety of products.
-Together with ammonium carmine, they can be found in meat, sausages, processed poultry products (meat products cannot be colored in the United States unless they are labeled as such), surimi, marinades, alcoholic drinks, bakery products and toppings, cookies, desserts, icings, pie fillings, jams, preserves, gelatin desserts, juice beverages, varieties of cheddar cheese and other dairy products, sauces, and sweets.
+The water-soluble form, cochineal extract, is used in a wide variety of beverages; the insoluble form, carmine, is used in a wide variety of products.
+They can be found in meat, sausages, processed poultry products (meat products cannot be colored in the United States unless they are labeled as such), surimi, marinades, alcoholic drinks, bakery products and toppings, cookies, desserts, icings, pie fillings, jams, preserves, gelatin desserts, juice beverages, varieties of cheddar cheese and other dairy products, sauces, and sweets.

 Carmine is considered safe enough for cosmetic use in the eye area.
 A significant proportion of the insoluble carmine pigment produced is used in the cosmetics industry for hair- and skin-care products, lipsticks, face powders, rouges, and blushes.
 A bright red dye and the stain carmine used in microbiology is often made from the carmine extract, too.
 The pharmaceutical industry uses cochineal to color pills and ointments.

 Cochineal-colored wool and cotton continue to be important materials for Mexican folk art and crafts.
 Some towns in the Mexican state of Oaxaca continue to follow traditional practices of producing and using cochineal when making handmade textiles.

 In Guatemala, Heifer International has partnered with local women who wished to reintroduce traditional artisanal practices of cochineal production and use.